OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

 @NAME_geoserver@ Quickstart
 ********************************************************************************

-GeoServer is a java application for serving maps (and data) for other clients to draw.
+GeoServer is a java application for serving maps (and data) for other clients (such as web browsers) to draw.
+GeoServer comes with a browser-based management interface and connects to multiple data sources at the back end.

 This Quick Start describes how to: